moecherry99/AlexCherryFinalYearProject/README.md

 ### Downloading and Running the Application
 1. Clone the repository at https://github.com/moecherry99/AlexCherryFinalYearProject into a new folder on your Desktop.
 2. Move to the Executables folder and select the .exe file.
-3. If you wish to edit, open in Unity v2018.4.9f1, any version of Visual Studio will work for editting code.
+3. If you wish to edit, open in Unity v2018.4.9f1, any version of Visual Studio will work for editing code.

 ### Table of Contents